All Products

 Ubuntu/Debian

-1. Stop ntpd.
+1. Stop ntpd:

 sudo service ntp stop

-2. Manually synchronize the clock.
+2. Manually synchronize time:

 sudo ntpdate ntp.cloud.aliyuncs.com ntp7.cloud.aliyuncs.com ntp10.cloud.aliyuncs.com ntp11.cloud.aliyuncs.com ntp12.cloud.aliyuncs.com

-3. Start ntpd.
+3. Start ntpd:

 sudo service ntp start